kushagramttl/Data-Transfer-Node-in-a-Box/README.md

 ![Solution Concept](images/DataTransferNodeInABox.png)

 The solution will consist of a Data Transfer Portal which will allow users to login and start containerization of data.
 The containers would then be transferred over high speed networks from source to destination where it will be downloaded to the local file system.
 Before the transfer is initiated, the solution proposes to perform Data Path Characterization by evaluating network parameters.

+The solution proposes to follow the mentioned steps for transfer of data:

+* User can download the container using docker
+* Add image to the container which will contain the data to be transfered
+* Container transfers data from source to destination using transfer protocol like HTTP and S3
+* Receiver would receive the data in local file system(like laptop or virtual machine)
+* Sender can stop the transfer of data if required

 The solution would be using services such as MinIO which allows a consistent, performant and scalable object store.
-It can handle unstructured, large data such as photos, videos, log files, container images, backups etc. The solution also uses gridFTP protocol for transfer of containers over the network.
+It can handle unstructured, large data such as photos, videos, log files, container images, backups etc. The solution also uses S3 and HTTP protocols for swift transfer of containers over the network reliably.

 # 5. Acceptance Criteria
 The project acceptance will be based on the following criteria: